cacophony-wj/LeS/README.md

 Allow autosaves to handle all saves except in the rarest of cases.
 If a manual save is absolutely necessary, only save with this mod's F9 hotkey.
 Only load your most recent save.
 This helps prevent save corruption from saving and reloading too much.
 You may not like it, but you'll like a dead save that no longer loads after 400 hours of play even less.

-##  42. <a name='ZaZAnimationPack'></a>ZaZ Animation Pack

-Only available with _Light But Kinky_.

-###  42.1. <a name='General-1'></a>General

-Don't change anything if you're on "Punishing."
-Otherwise, set **Bound Hands** to _Light Struggle,_ **Shackled Movement Speed** to 100%, and **Blindfold Amount** and **Pulse** to 10%.

-###  42.2. <a name='SexLab-1'></a>SexLab

-This menu takes a good minute to appear.
-It may seem stuck.
-Just wait.
-Afterward, hit **SexLab Animations: Register** and wait a good bit until the greyed out word _Registered_ appears.
-Then uncheck the **Override** as Devious already handles this function.

 # All done!

 There you go, fellow deviant.
+Be sure to press **F9** for a last second save in case spawning into Skyrim prompts a crash (which has been known to happen).
+Talk to the Mara statue to begin your journey.
+If you are on _Light But Sexy_, I recommend one of the _Something Sexy_ starts (dropped nude into a sticky situation) and if you are on _Light But Kinky_, I recommend the _Sex Slave_ start for a good look into how _Cursed Loot_ works.
+Spoiler though, there is no sex, just lots of bondage gear.

-However you wish to enjoy NSFW Skyrim, soft or hard, I hope your experience is fulfilling (or at least titillating.)
-And keep checking the NSFW channels for releases including _Cupid_, _Lotus_ and _Bakarim_ which are far more in-depth than I can muster.
+However you choose to enjoy NSFW Skyrim, soft or hard, I hope your experience is fulfilling (or at least titillating.)
+Keep checking the NSFW channels for releases including _Cupid_, _Lotus_ and _Bakarim_ which are far more in-depth than I can muster.

-##  43. <a name='Troubleshooting'></a>Troubleshooting
+##  Troubleshooting

-###  43.1. <a name='Whydontmysaveswork'></a>Why don't my saves work?
+###  Why don't my saves work?

 Now that I understand how it works and the advantages it offers, the Skyrim Save System Overhaul is in here, not to punish you as suspected, but to allow for automatic saving without the problems that would break a lot of the background scripting of this modlist.
 Set it as specified in the MCM section and forget it.
 If you die, exit the game, relaunch it, and continue from the main menu.
 Try to avoid using the hotkey to save as I _have_ had Cursed Loot break on me by using it.
 You'll get back to where you were soon, the saves happen at roughly five minute intervals when everything "calms down" in the background.
 If you really want to risk an after-death reload, wait until the 15 second countdown and autoload has elapsed.
 Hopefully this will prevent the dreaded save corruption. _Only the most recent 5 manual saves and 10 autosaves are stored, and their names and screenshots do not depict their contents.
 Use the most recent one unless absolutely necessary._

-###  43.2. <a name='WhatarealltheseForm43warningsIthoughtForm43wasbadnews.'></a>What are all these Form 43 warnings?
+###  What are all these Form 43 warnings?
 I thought Form 43 was bad news.

 In the normal modding world this would be true, but this is Lover's Lab, which is notoriously resistant to change.
-Some of the mods break if they are converted.
+Some of the mods have issues if they are converted.
 So **do not attempt to convert the Form 43 plugins into form 44**!
 These are left this way intentionally.
 I can't stop MO2 from warning you about them but I can strongly insist that you not act on those warnings.

+###  My skin pokes through my armor! or My bald head pokes through my hood!

+Particularly voluptuous (thicc) BodySlide presets will cause clipping (skin poking through clothing) on some outfit variants that are skintight.
+This may include randomized women from BodyGen.
+Nothing can be done about this so either ignore it or generate everyone with a more subdued BodySlide preset.

+There are also issues with some hoods causing bald heads to poke through that I have yet to resolve.
+This mostly happens when the PC wears a hooded robe and crouches, so if it bothers you, don't do either of those things.

-###  43.3. <a name='SomeoneorsomethingtriestoropemeintosexbuteverythingjuststopsandIcantmove.'></a>Someone (or something) tries to rope me into sex but everything just stops and I can't move.
+###  Someone (or something) tries to rope me into sex but everything just stops and I can't move.

 The automatic animations triggered from Devious Devices and Cursed Loot seem to suffer from almost intolerable script lag at times.
 I understand it's a known issue that is being worked on, but until it is resolved, you'll have to break your immersion a bit.
 If an animation seems stuck with all participants standing still unable to move, open the console with the tilde key (`), wait for all messages to cycle, then close the console again.
 You may have to repeat this process at least once.

-###  43.4. <a name='ImlockedintosomegearandIcantmoveinthirdperson.'></a>I'm locked into some gear and I can't move in third person.
+###  I'm locked into some gear and I can't move in third person.

 Finally, sometimes the PC will become unable to move after picking up items in 3rd person due to the fidgety way that Cursed Loot uses encumbrance to slow you down.
 If this happens, simply go into first person and back out to move again.